 Same property value.
 Same tax code.
 Wildly different outcomes.

-The difference isn't luck or aggressive accounting—it's understanding how the IRS actually allows you to depreciate real estate.
+The difference isn't luck or aggressive accounting.
+It's understanding how the IRS actually allows you to depreciate real estate.
 Standard depreciation spreads your deductions evenly over 27.5 or 39 years.
 Cost segregation uses engineering analysis to reclassify 20–40% of your property into 5-, 7-, and 15-year schedules, front-loading deductions into year one when they're worth the most.

 This guide breaks down both approaches with real numbers on a $1M property, showing exactly what you stand to gain—or leave on the table.